 During this global pandemic, it’s so hard to stay in touch as team members within an organization.
 Virtual connections often lack a personal touch.
-Here are some practices that Gladiator Consulting has implemented to support human connection and integrate new team members during the pandemic.
+Here are some practices that Gladiator Consulting has implemented to encourage remote team building, support human connection, and integrate new team members during the pandemic.

 Daily Goals, Priorities and Human Connection